HuyaneMatsu/hata/docs/ref/discord/ActivityUnknown.md

 # singleton `ActivityUnknown`

 `ActivityUnknown` represents if a user has no activity set.
-This activity type is not a valid Discord activity. `activity_unknown` is a singleton and member of [`activity type`](ACTIVITY_TYPES.md) with type value of `-1`.
+This activity type is not a valid Discord activity. `ActivityUnknown` is a singleton and member of [`activity type`](ACTIVITY_TYPES.md) with type value of `-1`.

 - Source : [activity.py](https://github.com/HuyaneMatsu/hata/blob/master/hata/discord/activity.py)